cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

     |       ``""name"": ""mysql"",``
     |       ``""className"": ""com.mysql.jdbc.Driver""``
     |     ``}``
+    |   ``],``
+    |   ``""plugins"":{``
+    |     ``""prop1"": ""val1"",``
-    |   ``]``
+    |   ``},``
     | ``}``

-   This config specifies that the artifact contains one JDBC third-party plugin that should be available to the app1 artifact (versions 1.0.0 inclusive to 2.0.0 exclusive) and app2 artifact (versions 1.2.0 inclusive to 1.3.0 inclusive)."
+   This config specifies that the artifact contains one JDBC third-party plugin that should be available to the app1 artifact (versions 1.0.0 inclusive to 2.0.0 exclusive) and app2 artifact (versions 1.2.0 inclusive to 1.3.0 inclusive).
+The config may also include a 'properties' field specifying properties for the artifact."
+   ``set artifact properties <artifact-name> <artifact-version> <scope> <local-file-path>``,"Sets properties of an artifact.
+The properties file must contain a JSON Object with a 'properties' key whose value is a JSON Object of the properties for the artifact."
    **Application Lifecycle**
    ``create app <app-id> <artifact-name> <artifact-version> <scope> [<app-config-file>]``,"Creates an application from an artifact with optional configuration.
-If configuration is needed, it must be given as a file whose contents are a JSON Object containing the application config.
+If configuration is needed, it must be given as a file whose contents are a JSON object containing the application config.
 For example, the file contents could contain:
     | ``{``
     |   ``""config"":``
     |     ``{ ""stream"": ""purchases""}``
     | ``}``

    In this case, the application would receive ``'{ ""stream"": ""purchases"" }'`` as its config object."
    ``delete app <app-id>``,"Deletes an application."
    ``delete preferences app [<app-id>]``,"Deletes the preferences of an application."
    ``delete preferences flow [<app-id.flow-id>]``,"Deletes the preferences of a flow."